rht-labs-events/summit-lab-2018-doc/scenario3/README.md

 Last place we need to check if Kubernetes scheduler:

-ssh to any master and check the file:
+Now ssh to any master and check the file:
 ```
 ssh master1.example.com
 cat /etc/origin/master/scheduler.json
 {
     "apiVersion": "v1",
     "kind": "Policy",
     "predicates": [
        ....
         {